Rep. Norman to Newsmax: White House 'Stonewalling' on Biden Documents

-The White House is "stonewalling" when it comes to the classified documents that are being revealed in properties connected to President Joe Biden, but the House Oversight Committee, with its subpoena powers, will get to the bottom of the matter, Rep. Ralph Norman said on Newsmax Sunday.
+The White House is "stonewalling" when it comes to the classified documents that are being revealed in properties connected to President Joe Biden, but the House Oversight Committee, with its subpoena powers, will get to the bottom of the matter, Rep. Ralph Norman told Newsmax on Sunday.

 Norman said he also wants to know why Biden's lawyers were looking for documents, but when it came to former President Donald Trump, "you had the sirens blazing.
 You had the FBI there, you had CNN cameras, but with Biden, all of a sudden, they're turning up documents."